Architectural engineering

+Architects and architectural engineers both play crucial roles in building design and construction, but they focus on different aspects.
+Architectural engineers specialize in the technical and structural aspects, ensuring buildings are safe, efficient, and sustainable.
+Their education blends architecture with engineering, focusing on structural integrity, mechanical systems, and energy efficiency.
+They design and analyze building systems, conduct feasibility studies, and collaborate with architects to integrate technical requirements into the overall design.
+Architects, on the other hand, emphasize the aesthetic, functional, and spatial elements, developing design concepts and detailed plans to meet client needs and comply with regulations.
+Their education focuses on design theory, history, and artistic aspects, and they oversee the construction process to ensure the design is correctly implemented.

+Subdisciplines of architectural engineering

 Mechanical, electrical, and plumbing (MEP)

 Mechanical engineering and electrical engineering engineers are specialists when engaged in the building design fields.
 This is known as mechanical, electrical, and plumbing (MEP) throughout the United States, or building services engineering in the United Kingdom, Canada, and Australia.
 Mechanical engineers often design and oversee the heating, ventilation and air conditioning (HVAC), plumbing, and rainwater systems.
 Plumbing designers often include design specifications for simple active fire protection systems, but for more complicated projects, fire protection engineers are often separately retained.
 Electrical engineers are responsible for the building's power distribution, telecommunication, fire alarm, signalization, lightning protection and control systems, as well as lighting systems.